-Our depth of knowledge and experience in automotive weathering testing allow us to offer sound accelerated weathering test programs that enable estimating the service life of your material, part or component and meet the highest regulatory requirements of the automotive industry.
+Our labs operate advanced accelerated weathering test facilities with customized cabinets available to simulate varying field service conditions.
+Element’s depth of knowledge and experience in automotive weathering testing allow us to offer sound accelerated weathering test programs that enable estimating the service life of your material, part or component and meet the highest regulatory requirements of the automotive industry.

 To learn more about our automotive weathering testing services, or to request a quote, contact us today.